 Pursuant to Section 186 of the Companies Act 2013 and Schedule V of SEBI LODRRegulations disclosure on particulars relating to Loans/advances given guaranteesprovided and investments made are provided as part of the financial statements.

-Pursuant to Regulation 23(9) of the SEBI LODRM Regulations your Company has filedreport on Related Party Transactions with the Stock Exchanges for the year ended March31 2019.
+Pursuant to Regulation 23(9) of the Listing Regulations your Company has filed thereports on related party transactions with the Stock Exchanges.

 The increase in the Issued Subscribed and Paid-up Share Capital was on account ofallotment of shares as under:

 |Name of allottee ||No. of shares allotted ||Issue price (Rs) ||Date of allotment |

 |Employees (On exercise of ESOP) ||2500 ||10 ||23/05/2019 |

 |Preferential allotment of Equity shares to Dr. Kunnathu Philipose Geevarghese ||710526 ||10 ||24/06/2019 |